Programs and Services of the Juvenile Court

 Reporting Services

+Originally funded through the Ohio Department of Youth Services, Reporting Services provides intensive supervision, as well as supportive services that address identified needs of the juveniles who are referred.
 Youth ages 12 through 18 are referred by Court Services and the Judge/Magistrates and less frequently by Diversion Services.
 Eligible youth may be ordered pre-adjudication, by the Court at adjudication, or as a condition of probation.
 Eligible youth include those who are not a danger to themselves or others or to the property of others.
 In addition, a youth who is a flight risk is not eligible for placement with Reporting Services.

 Programming is scheduled for three hours after school Monday through Thursday during the academic year and for 3.5 hours in the afternoon during the summer.
 The daytime summer schedule allows youth greater opportunity to participate in community service projects and provides supervision earlier in the day when the youth may otherwise be home alone.
-Transportation is provided to and from the Resource Center, which houses Reporting Services.
-During transportation time, staff engage in meaningful conversation with the youth.
-A standard referral is for 25 days.
-Upon program completion, youth may return for a 10-day referral to continue their skill-building and positive relationship development and receive additional supervision.

 At times, Reporting Services is used when youth on probation need temporary supervision when parent(s) are unable to provide it.
 This service may occur outside of standard program hours if needed to best serve the youth and family.